ABDULHAMEED-10/Dubbing-Website/README.md

 # Dubbing-Website

-“DubEase” is an AI and Machine Learning-based video dubbing system that translates English audio in a video into Urdu language while maintaining maximum accuracy in synchronization of original voice and generating high-quality, natural-sounding Urdu audio with appropriate emotions.
+“DubEase” is an AI and Machine Learning-based video dubbing system that translates English audio and video into Urdu language while maintaining maximum accuracy in synchronization of original voice and generating high-quality, natural-sounding Urdu audio with appropriate emotions.
 In the current modern era, it is a huge challenge for the production industry and content creators to provide content which will satisfy all the